-One bowl meals are having a moment on all our favorite restaurant menus, and we’re here for it.
-Filled with grains or noodles, veggies, and protein, one bowl meals are healthy and filling, which is a winning combo in our book.
-Since we’re all about making healthy weeknight cooking as easy as possible (especially during the summer!), we’ve made and tested our fair share of one bowl meals.
+One-bowl meals are having a moment at all our favorite restaurant menus, and we’re here for it.
+Filled with grains or noodles, veggies, and protein, one-bowl meals are healthy and filling, which is a winning combo in our book.
+Since we’re all about making healthy weeknight cooking as easy as possible, (especially during the summer!) we’ve made and tested our fair share of healthy bowl recipes.

 If you’re looking for a rice bowl recipe, we’ve got plenty.
 Going meatless?
 We’ve got you covered.
 Craving sushi?
 There’s a bowl for that, too.

 Start your week off right by whipping up one of our top 15 favorite one-bowl meals below — they’re all bursting with flavor and nutrients that will fuel you and give you a well-rounded meal without the hassle.
 You just might be surprised at how robust, filing, unique, and creative some of these healthy bowl recipes are.

 Once considered just a simple lunchtime staple, these flavorful dishes are satisfying enough to make for a nourishing dinner.
 Get ready: your weeknights just got jam-packed with one-bowl goodness.

 Keep scrolling for a look at some of our fave healthy bowl recipes for dinner.